Chun-Yi Kuan

 • 2026.06 I made a little book game — Guess My Bookshelf.

-• 2026.06 Excited to share that our paper, Improving Text-to-Audio Instruction Following via Fine-Grained Feedback from Audio-Aware Large Language Models, has been accepted as a long paper at INTERSPEECH 2026 🇦🇺 🐨 🦘.
+• 2026.06 Excited to share that our paper, Improving Text-to-Audio Instruction Following via Fine-Grained Feedback from Audio-Aware Large Language Models, has been accepted as a long paper at INTERSPEECH 2026 🇦🇺.
+See you in Sydney, Australia! 🐨

 Selected Publications